digitalinnovationone/dio-lab-open-source/README.md

 6. Develop your profile: For that, you can see examples in the [`community`](https://github.com/digitalinnovationone/dio-lab-open-source/tree/main/community) folder and add some of the utilities available in the [`utils`](https://github.com/digitalinnovationone/dio-lab-open-source/tree/main/utils) folder;
     > **Note:** Use the other examples as inspiration, not as a copy.
 7. Add your changes to the "staging area" with the command `git add community/YOUR_USERNAME.md`;
-8. Create a commit and add a message indicating the addition of your profile `git commit -m"feat: add YOUR_USERNAME profile"`;
+8. Create d a commit and add a message indicating the addition of your profile `git commit -m"feat: add YOUR_USERNAME profile"`;
 9. Push the changes to your remote repository `git push origin feat/community/YOUR_USERNAME`;
 10. Create a **Pull Request**.